ansible/ansible/docs/docsite/rst/windows_usage.rst

 Using Ansible and Windows
 =========================
-Info about using Ansible and Windows such as common use cases and how to write tasks.
+When using Ansible to manage Windows, a lot of the syntax and rules that apply for Unix/Linux hosts also apply to Windows.
+There are still some differences between the hosts when it comes to components like path separators and OS specific tasks.
+Details specific for Windows such as how to install programs, represent paths in YAML can be found on this page.

+..contents:: Topics

 Use Cases
 `````````
-Some common use cases with Ansible and Windows.
+Ansible can be used to orchestrate a multitude of tasks on Windows servers,
+below are some examples and info about common tasks.

 Installing Programs
 -------------------